Code-Institute-Submissions/covid-tracker-1/README.md

 * The end date is before the first recorded case in the European Union

+* The start date or end dates are invalid

 An error message will appear in the nav bar and the bar chart will not update.